richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 The first thing we'll need to do is give our `#header` `div` a display of `grid` (there should be code you can comment in that does so).
 You _must_ give your parent element a display of Grid in order to use the following styling attributes.
 It doesn't need to have specific rows or columns, but it must be declared as a grid.

-#### Align-Items and Justify-Content
+#### Align and Justify Items and Content

+##### Items
 Let's imagine that we want our `h1` to be horizontally and veritcally centered in our `#header` `div`.
 We can give our `#header` `div` styling attributes that tells child elements how they should position themselves within the grid (or within their respective grid-rows and grid-columns).
 To vertically position child elements, we're going to use the `align-items` attribute.
-To horizontally position child elements, we're going to use the `justify-content` styling attribute.
+To horizontally position child elements, we're going to use the `justify-items` styling attribute.
 Let's give our `#header` `div` both of those styling attributes and set their values to `center`:

 ```
 #header {